jamesmoessis/dust_sensor/README.md

 # dust_sensor
 Arduino connected to a dust sensor which triggers output if adjustable dust level is exceeded.

-A secondary aim is to have a pull-request webhook for Jenkins to update the Arduino code, seeing as often it may be remote.

-Connect to this Jenkins server at http://ec2-54-153-133-215.ap-southeast-2.compute.amazonaws.com:8080/

 Currently, no code has been written.
 Code will be written once the hardware has been finalised.

+Connect to this Jenkins server at http://ec2-54-153-133-215.ap-southeast-2.compute.amazonaws.com:8080/

+This repo is set up with a webhook.
+It POST requests the above jenkins server automatically, which triggers a build which compiles and runs the test code in this repo!